Retrieval from Mixed Sampling Frequency: Generic Identifiability in the Unit Root VAR: Generic Identifiability

 } The matrices $B_{b, c} \in \mathbb{R}^{r+n(p-1) \times Nn} $ and $D_b \in \mathbb{R}^{r+n \times Nn}$ are obtained from $B$ and $A$.\\ \textbf{2.
 Case: Flow Variables:} Next, we obtain the state vector $x_{t+1}$ for the flow case.
 Note that $y_{t-j} = y_t - \sum_{\ell=1}^{j} \Delta y_{t-\ell}$, such that $\sum_{j=0}^{N-1} y_{t-j} = \sum_{j=0}^{N-1} \left( y_t - \sum_{\ell=1}^{j} \Delta y_{t-\ell} \right) = N y_t - (N-1) \Delta y_{t-1} - \cdots - \Delta y_{t-N+1} $.
 Analogously to equation (\ref{eq:cmatrix_FD}), this yields for $p \geq 2N+1$ that { } We use the same notation for $\tilde y_t$, $x_t$, $c$ for both cases.
 With this notation, we obtain the following state-space representation for blocked process in the flow case: {

 } The matrix $D_{b,c} \in \mathbb{R}^{\tilde{n} \times Nn} $ follows from $D_b$, the matrix $c$ and the selection of the corresponding rows resulting in $\tilde{y}_t$. \\ \textbf{3.
-Case: Mixed Case}: Consider the case where we have slow stock as well as slow flow variables:

-Now the problem is that $\beta'w_t$ does in general not need to be stationary: For example, if $\left( y_t \right)$ is a two-dimensional process and $c_2 = $, then $\beta'c_2 y_{t-1}^s$ is not stationary.
+Case: Mixed Case}: Consider the case where we have slow stock as well as slow flow variables: For example, if $\left( y_t \right)$ is a three-dimensional process, where $n_f=1$, $n_s=2$, $N=2$, $c_1=I_2$, and $c_2 = $ in equation~(\ref{eq: def w_t}).
+Then $\beta^{\prime} \left(y_t^{f \prime},w_t^{\prime} \right)^{\prime} $ is (in general) not stationary.
 However, in special cases, such as separate cointegrating relationships among the slow flow variables only, or among the slow stock and fast variables only, etc. we can proceed similarly to the flow case.
 In the following we only consider the stock or the flow case. \\ The problem with the systems considered above is that the inputs $\nu^b_t$ are not the innovations of $\tilde{y}_t$.
-However, from the stable miniphase spectral factorisation, we only obtain transfer functions corresponding to systems in innovation form.
+However, from the stable miniphase spectral factorisation, we only obtain transfer functions corresponding to systems in innovation form \citep[see, e.g.,][Chapter~7]{ScherrerDeistler2018book}.
 The following Theorem \ref{thm: th1aggregated} is the first step for obtaining a canonical state-space representation for the blocked process.
 A minimal state-space representation is called ``canonical'' if its parameters are uniquely determined from the transfer function.
 We introduce the following notation for specific subspaces of $L^2(\Omega, \mathcal A, P)$, the space of square integrable random variables on the underlying probability space $(\Omega, \mathcal A, P)$: